Olsvik Tunnel

-The Olsvik Tunnel (Olsviktunnelen) is a 1074 m long road tunnel in the city of Bergen in Vestland county, Norway.
+The Olsvik Tunnel (Olsviktunnelen) is a 1074 m long road tunnel in Bergen Municipality in Vestland county, Norway.
+It's located about 7 km west of the centre of the city of Bergen.
 The tunnel opened on 12 December 1992 and is part of County Road 562.
 The tunnel connects the southern end of Askøy Bridge to National Road 555, one of the main highways in western Bergen.